 About the Service

-Our Specialist mental health workers work in a multi-disciplinary team of psychiatrists, social workers and housing officers to support people with complex mental health who are homeless, or at risk of homelessness, whilst they are in hospital and when they are discharged from hospital.
+Our specialist mental health workers work with a multi-disciplinary team of psychiatrists, social workers and housing officers to support people with complex mental health who are homeless (or at risk of homelessness), whilst they are in hospital and/or being discharged from hospital.

 What can we help with?

 - Accessing the relevant pathways to housing if needed

 - Avoiding admission and re-admission to mental health or general hospital

 - Supporting engagement with medication and treatment (including for substance misuse)

 - Forging/maintaining connections with family and friends and engaging in activities of your choice (therapy, group support, employment or volunteering)